BanditTech/WingmanReloaded/docs/README.md

 Then assign the key you want it to release when it detects full stacks!

+When configured correctly, it will provide maximum stack release the moment it reaches it.

 ### Auto-Detonate Mines
 > Instantly detonate mines when cast, works for both normal and delve

 Detonate mines with adjustable delay for stacking up mines between detonates.
+This detects when you have the Detonate Mines ability active on your in-game GUI.
+When found, it will press D.

-Also allows for pausing detonate so you can stack up for a boss by double tapping detonate key.
+Also allows for pausing detonate so you can stack up for a boss by double tapping detonate key (D).